 The FDA recently released a statement warning young folks not to take diphenhydramine – the antihistamine contained in Benadryl – above the recommended dosage.
 Doing so can lead to serious heart problems, seizures, comas, or even death, the FDA warned.

 The “Benadryl challenge” encourages teens to consume dangerous amounts of the antihistamines in order to induce hallucinations.
 At least one teen has died from overdose after participating in the challenge.
 Three other teens, meanwhile, have been hospitalized.

 “We are aware of news reports of teenagers ending up in emergency rooms or dying after participating in the ‘Benadryl challenge’ encouraged in videos posted on the social media application TikTok,” the FDA stated.
-“We are investigating these reports and conducting a review to determine if additional cases have been reported.”

 The federal agency promised the public further updates.They also urged TikTok to censor all videos featuring the “Benadryl challenge” from their platform.